11:00am – 12:30pm - IDEA LABS: Five Concurrent Workshops

 > Kristi Rivait, Co-Executive Director, Ready to Rent BC & Esther de Vos, Director, Policy, Research and Strategic Initiatives & Katie MacDonald, PhD Research & Policy Analyst, Capital Region Housing Corporation (BC & AB)

 Learn about a variety of approaches, partnerships and financing models getting affordable housing built across Canada.
-You will hear from SvN Architects + Planners who are providing centralized property services to three churches in Winnipeg looking to use their land to develop affordable housing.
-The O’Connor-Parkview Neighbourhood Project underway in Toronto will also be featured, using its unique construction and financing models.
+You will hear from SvN Architects + Planners who are providing centralized property services to three churches in Winnipeg looking to use their land to develop affordable housing – along with a modular First Nations housing project on reserve.
 You will also hear about the partnerships, design and capital fundraising campaign Ottawa Salus Corporation undertook to build Karen’s Place on Clementine, a new building offering 42 studio apartments for adults with mental illness and concurrent challenges.
 The supportive housing project is also built to LEED Platinum and Passive House standards.
 The Springfield Seniors Non-Profit Housing Co-op will further discuss the evolution of Dugald Estates, a volunteer driven 47-unit, $14.5M housing project recently completed in a rural Manitoba community in response to needs such as aging in place, downsizing, affordability and community living.
 This project partnered with a local church, the local municipality, a credit union and the Government of Manitoba to deliver co-op housing with 33 percent of units set at below market affordability.
 It has been driving housing advocacy in the region and is a model for rural areas wishing to retain their seniors in their home communities.
 Don’t miss this session that will stimulate interesting debate and move the conversation forward on future thinking in terms of building more affordable housing.

 > Lisa Ker, Executive Director, Ottawa Salus Corporation (ON)